Instruction in Ancient Greek: Italy

-In Italy, Ancient Greek is a compulsory subject only for liceo classico schools students.
-Students of different Italian schools aren't required to study Ancient Greek.
-Since liceo classico students amount to 6.7 percent of Italian high school students, it can be concluded that about 6.7 percent of Italian students actually study Ancient Greek.
+In Italy, Ancient Greek is a compulsory subject only in liceo classico.
+Students of other Italian schools aren't required to study Ancient Greek.
+Since 6.7% of Italian high school students are in liceo classico, it can be concluded that about 6.7% of Italian students actually study Ancient Greek.

-Inside liceo classico, Ancient Greek courses last for the whole high school five-year study period, and, together with Latin it takes up a significant amount of time and effort to students.
-During the first two years of high school, students study, among other things, the grammar of both Latin and Ancient Greek, while in the remaining three years are mostly devoted to Latin literature and Ancient Greek literature.
+In liceo classico, Ancient Greek courses last for the whole high school 5-year study period, and, together with Latin it takes up a significant amount of time and effort for students.
+In the first two years of high school, students study, among other things, the grammar of both Latin and Ancient Greek; while the remaining three years are mostly devoted to Latin literature and Ancient Greek literature.